yeyutong811/ip/docs/README.md

 ## Quick Start
 1. Ensure you have Java 11 or above installed on your computer.
-2. Download the latest `.jar` file.
+2. Download the latest `ip.jar` file.
 3. Copy the file to your desired home folder.
 4. In command prompt, use `cd` to navigate to the home folder.
-5. Run the `.jar` file in command prompt by entering `java -jar duke.jar`
+5. Run the `.jar` file in command prompt by entering `java -jar ip.jar`
 6. Enter `help` to view available user commands.
 7. Refer to the guide below for details of each command.